Processing Columnar Collider Data with GPU-Accelerated Kernels: Computational kernels

-With a complete set of about 10 kernels, implemented in Python and just-in-time compiled to either multithreaded CPU or GPU/CUDA code using the Numba package~\cite{lam2015numba}, a standard HEP analysis such as the search for $H(\mu \mu)$ can be carried out from a simple controller script.
-We have chosen Python and Numba to implement the kernels in the spirit of quickly prototyping this idea, but this approach is not restricted to a particular programming language.
-The total number of lines of code for both the CPU and GPU implementations of all kernels is approximately 250, reflecting the simplicity of the implementations.
-Using a 24 core Intel Xeon E5-2687W v4 @ 3.00GHz with Intel Optane SSDs, networked storage using CephFS and an nVidia Geforce Titan X, we have benchmarked the performance of the kernels on preloaded data.
-The results are shown on figure~\ref{fig:kernel_benchmarks}.
-For complex kernels such as $\Delta R$ masking, with 24 cores we observe a speedup of approximately 5 times over single-core performance.
-On the GPU, we find a total speedup of approximately 15x over single-core performance.
+The kernels have been implemented in Python and just-in-time compiled to either multithreaded CPU or GPU (CUDA) code using the Numba package~\cite{lam2015numba}.
+We have chosen Python and Numba to implement the kernels in the spirit of quickly prototyping this idea, but this approach is not restricted to a particular programming environment.
+The total number of lines of code for both the CPU and GPU implementations of all kernels is approximately 400, reflecting the relative simplicity of the code.
+We have benchmarked the performance of the kernels on preloaded data on a multicore GPU-equipped workstation\footnote{24 core Intel Xeon E5-2687W v4 @ 3.00GHz, an nVidia Geforce Titan X GPU, an Intel Optane 900P for caching and networked storage using CephFS connected over a 10Gbit/s LAN}.
+The results are shown on Fig.~\ref{fig:kernel_benchmarks}.
+We find that even complex kernels perform at speeds of tens of MHz (millions of events per second).
+We find a total speedup of approximately 20-30x over single-core performance on a GPU for the kernels.